urcity-dev/docs-ur-city/pages/tokenomics.md

 {: .warning }
->All tokens issued within this platform are "utility tokens".
+>All tokens issued within this platform ecosystem are "utility tokens".
 >There are no "cryptocurrencies" or "crypto coins" and we do not encourage any speculation on the value of the tokens.